 It became increasingly clear during the Second World War that machine guns were the main source of firepower for the line infantry.
 Allied operational researchers concluded that a machine gun had the firepower of nine riflemen.
 The Germans realized this well before hostilities commenced, and their riflemen were taught that keeping the squad machine gun firing was their primary task.
 The British were very slow to accept the diminished role of riflemen, while the United States tried to employ the Browning automatic rifle in the role of a squad light machine gun, with only limited success.
 The Japanese never really accepted firepower as the arbiter of combat success, but their formal platoon organization was based on the German model and they made particularly effective use of machine guns in defensive situations.

-Another trend in small arms during
+Another trend in small arms during the Second World War

 was the increased use of submachine guns for close-quarter

-gun is essentially a fully automatic pistol
+fighting.
+A submachine gun is essentially a fully automatic pistol

-them, with the exception of the U.S. Marines, who
+them, with the exception of the U.S. Marines, who quickly

 embraced the Thompson submachine gun.
 The British eventually made

 extensive use of the Sten gun.
 The Japanese produced submachine

 guns only in very limited quantities, which saw combat primarily

 with their paratroops.